 Instead, praise effort.
 Point out the new strategy he used to get that new texture.
 Or that you liked how he didn’t give up when he stumbled on a difficult part, or that he was so focused.

 These are the traits well worth praising.
 Not that they did something fast or perfect or with no effort.
 Rather it’s the opposite: he succeeded with a whole lot of trying and determination.

 Take it even further and explain that the brain is a muscle and can grow and change with time and effort.
-Being a smart child isn’t something you’re born and stuck with.
+Being a bright child isn’t something you’re born and stuck with.
 The more you practice, the better you get.

-Phrase challenge and learning as fun.
+2. Phrase challenge and learning as fun

 My son’s attitude to homework?
 “Yay!”
 He finds the same pleasure in learning as he does with toys, going to the park and yes, doing Math worksheets.